We have moved!

 - Access the backoffice of the affected environment (Development or Staging)

 - Find the Data Types folder in the Developer section

 - Delete only the data types mentioned in the error message

 - In the case above, I would need to delete Member Picker, Multiple Media Picker, Related Links, and Content Picker

 - Access Kudu for the affected environment

 - Follow the Kudu Documentation to run an extraction on the environment

 - When you get a

 When you've followed these steps, go through your Development / Staging environment and make sure everything has been created as expected.

-Final step you need to take before your Development / Staging environment is completely insync with your Live environment is to restore the content.
+The final step you need to take before your Development / Staging environment is completely in sync with your Live environment is to restore the content.